Rolly Woolsey

-Roland Bert Woolsey (born August 11, 1953) is a former professional American football cornerback in the National Football League (NFL).
-Drafted by the Dallas Cowboys, he also played for the Seattle Seahawks, Cleveland Browns, and St. Louis Cardinals.
-From rural Idaho, he played college football at Boise State University.
+Roland Bert Woolsey (born August 11, 1953) is an American former professional football cornerback in the National Football League (NFL) for the Dallas Cowboys, Seattle Seahawks, Cleveland Browns, and St. Louis Cardinals.
+He was selected by the Dallas Cowboys in the sixth round of the 1975 NFL draft.
+He played college football at Boise State University.

-Early years
+Early life

 Born in Provo, Utah, Woolsey was raised in Grand View, Idaho, attended Grand View High School, where he competed in track, eight-man football, and basketball.

 He received a track scholarship to Boise State, but eventually made his way to the football team, where he became a starter at safety and received All-Big Sky honors in 1974, after recording 72 tackles, 6 interceptions (led the team) and leading his team in punt returns.
 In track he set school records in the 220-yard dash, the 440-yard dash and the spring and mile relay teams.

 In 1988, he was inducted into the BSU Hall of Fame.
 Sports Illustrated named him one of the greatest Idaho athletes of the 20th century.

 Professional career

 Dallas Cowboys

-Woolsey was selected by the Dallas Cowboys in the sixth round (148th overall) of the 1975 NFL Draft, also known as the Dirty Dozen draft.
+Woolsey was selected by the Dallas Cowboys in the sixth round (148th overall) of the 1975 NFL draft, also known as the Dirty Dozen draft.
 As a rookie, he was used mainly on special teams and became the first Boise State graduate to play in a Super Bowl.

 Seattle Seahawks

-The Seattle Seahawks selected him from the Cowboys roster in the 1976 NFL Expansion Draft.
+The Seattle Seahawks selected him from the Cowboys roster in the 1976 NFL expansion draft.
 He missed four pre-season games with a knee injury, but was able to play in 14 games (11 starts), registering 59 tackles and 4 interceptions (tied for the team lead).
 His play was affected after never fully recovering from his previous knee injury and was waived on August 29, 1977.